Paris between the Wars (1918–1939): Music and dance

-Igor Stravinsky (1888-1971) first achieved fame in Paris just before World War I with his revolutionary compositions for the Ballets Russes.
-In 1920 he returned for a production of a new ballet, Pulcinella, with sets designed by Pablo Picasso.
+Igor Stravinsky (1888–1971) first achieved fame in Paris just before World War I with his revolutionary compositions for the Ballets Russes.
+In 1920, he returned for a production of a new ballet, Pulcinella, with sets designed by Pablo Picasso.
 He, his wife and daughter were invited by designer Coco Chanel to stay in her new house in the Paris suburb of Garches.
 Struggling for money, he obtained a contract with the Paris piano company Pleyel et Cie to re-arrange his music for their popular player pianos.
-In February 1921 he met the Russian dancer Vera de Bosset and began a long affair with her, both in Paris and on tours around Europe.
+In February 1921, he met the Russian dancer Vera de Bosset and began a long affair with her, both in Paris and on tours around Europe.
 He became a French citizen in 1931 and moved into a house on the rue de Faubourg-Saint-Honoré.
 It was a very unhappy period for him; both his daughter and wife died of tuberculosis.
-In 1939, as the war approached, he left Paris for the United States; he married Vera in 1940 and settled in Los Angeles.
+In 1939, as the war approached, he left Paris for the United States, he married Vera in 1940, and they settled in Los Angeles.

 Many composers from around the world came to Paris in this period to take part in the city's energetic musical life.
 They included the American Aaron Copland, the Brazilian Heitor Villa-Lobos, the Hungarian Béla Bartók, the Spaniard Manuel de Falla, and the Russian Sergei Prokofiev.

 Despite its name, the most famous Parisian dance company, the Ballets Russes, never performed in Russia.
 Founded by Sergei Diaghilev in 1909, it performed in Paris and internationally until Diaghilev's death in 1929.
 Its set designers included Picasso, Henri Matisse, Georges Braque, Joan Miró, and Salvador Dalí.
-Its choreographers included Bronislava Nijinska (1891-1972), the younger sister of the star dancer Vaslav Nijinsky, and a young George Balanchine (1904-1983).
+Its choreographers included Bronislava Nijinska (1891–1972), the younger sister of the star dancer Vaslav Nijinsky, and a young George Balanchine (1904–1983).
 In 1924, Balanchine, then a dancer, fled a Soviet dance company on tour in Germany and came to Paris, where Diaghilev hired him as a choreographer.

-A new three-thousand seat concert hall, the Salle Pleyel, was built in Paris between the wars.
+The Salle Pleyel, a 3,000-seat concert hall, was built in Paris between the wars.
 It was commissioned in 1927 by piano manufacturer Pleyel et Cie and designed by Gustave Lion.
 The inauguration concert by the Orchestre de la Société des Concerts du Conservatoire, featured Robert Casadesus as soloist and Igor Stravinsky, Maurice Ravel, and Philippe Gaubert as conductors.
 A fire ravaged the interior of the hall on 28 June 1928, and it was extensively renovated, and the number of seats reduced to 1,913.